 Mysterious Natural Phenomena

-Man still strives to solve many of the world’s natural mysterious phenomena, even after roughly 6,000 years of civilization.
-They come in all forms, each has its own appeal, they all captivate our imaginations and some could be outright terrifying!
+Mankind still strives to solve many of the world’s natural mysterious phenomena, even after roughly 6,000 years of civilization.
+They come in all forms, each has its own appeal, they all captivate our imaginations and some could be outright terrifying.
 Many of these mysteries have fascinated mankind for thousands of years but some of them have started appearing only recently.

 These phenomena are as varied in the nature of their character as in their occurrences.
 As rare as these phenomena are, good photos of them remain rarer still.